LisaFC/tw101-reading/README.md

 The following list is parallel because each item is a complete sentence:

-*   Google provides the best search engine in the world.
+*   Google provides a search engine.
-*   Microsoft provides a search engine.
+*   Microsoft provides a suite of office applications.
 *   Amazon sells things.

 The following list is nonparallel because not all items are logically consistent: